Forum ChairLead Nurse Specialist and Head of Pain Services, Royal Brompton & Harefield NHS Foundation Trust

 Nurse Lecturer, University of Manchester

 Julie has over 30 years clinical experience of caring for patients in hospital environments.
 Initially her clinical background was in orthopaedic nursing which led to her interest in pain management.
-She was an acute pain nurse specialist for over 12 years at a district general hospital.
-Julie is currently a nurse lecturer at the University of Manchester.
+She was an acute pain nurse specialist for over 12 years at a district general hospital and more recently as an adult nurse lecturer at the University of Manchester.
+Julie is currently a locality based clinical educator at East Lancashire Teaching Hospital.

 Julie believes that it is important to ensure that healthcare staff have the knowledge and skills necessary to ensure consistent and best pain management practice.
-As a nurse lecturer she has embedded pain management into the undergraduate degree at the university and currently leads a post registration pain unit at degree and masters level.
+As a nurse lecturer she embedded pain management into the undergraduate degree at the university and was the lead for a post registration/graduate pain management unit at degree and master’s level.

-Her research activity used action research to demonstrate changes into the assessment and management of pain on a medical unit and she is currently investigating pain assessment for people with cognitive impairment.
+Her research activity included the use of action research to demonstrate changes to the assessment and management of pain on a medical unit and her ongoing research interest is pain recognition and assessment for people with communication difficulties, including cognitive impairment.
 Julie promotes pain management nursing by speaking regularly at meetings and conferences and through publication.

 Senior Lecturer, Northumbria University